 Football Spread Punt Formation

 The spread punt formation is a special teams formation used when a team needs to punt the ball.
-With this formation, the spread punt formation is the most popular punting formation in football at all levels and it is widely used in the NFL.
+The spread punt formation is the most popular punting formation in football at all levels, and it is widely used in the NFL.